Executive Certificate Programme in Interreligious Cooperation for Peace

 Being able to recognise and evaluate different values and attitudes can be a starting point for cooperation between different groups, cultures and religions.
 Arrival at and appreciation of common ethical values has the potential to create an enabling environment for exchange and eventually for change.

-Starting date: Spring Semester 2022 Duration: 8 weeks Study method: online
+Starting date: 11 April 2022 Duration: 8 weeks Study method: online